-Mónica Martins is a Portuguese entrepreneur who lived and worked in Spain and Portugal, promoting scientific and cultural projects.
+Mónica Martins is a Portuguese entrepreneur who has lived and worked in Spain and Portugal, promoting scientific and cultural projects in different European cities.

-In March 2014, she moved to Edinburgh to participate in the Erasmus for Young Entrepreneurs, working as assistant director of DECAGRAM Ltd.
+In March 2014, she moved to Edinburgh to participate in the Erasmus for Young Entrepreneurs.

-Currently, all international projects organised by Mónica are promoted by her company Theorem, in partnership with researchers from European universities.
+Currently, all international projects organised by Mónica are promoted by her company Theorem: Professional Conference Organisers, in partnership with researchers from European universities.

 Monica loves animals, going for walks, living in Scotland, meeting new people, her friends from all over the world, music, books, and spending time in alone in silence.